devanmcg/SpatialFireBehavior/paper/GrasslandFireBehaviorNGP.md

 ## Data analysis

 Prior to analysis, we ensured statistical power across 167 observational units by using multiple imputation to interpolate missing datapoints, as missing field data occurred for three rate of spread samples (2% of total), 29 fuel load values (17%), and 46 soil surface temperature values (27%) due to logistical and time constraints during the operational burn periods.
-We used the multiple imputation method in the *mice* package [@vanbuuren2011] in the R statistical environment [@rct2020] to fill in these missing values.
+We used the multiple imputation method in the *mice* package [@vanbuuren2011] in the \texttt{R} statistical environment [@rct2020] to fill in these missing values.
 The procedure simulated 50 datasets with different, but reasonable, values for the missing data based on patterns in the existing data.
 We then scaled all variables to a common range within each imputed dataset, performed regression analysis on each *mice*-generated dataset, and report composite statistical results pooled from the results of the 50 individual regression models.

 **Multivariate analysis.---**We first conducted a multivariate analysis to assess composite relationships among the fuel, weather, and fire behavior responses.
-We used Principal Components Analysis (PCA) fit with the 'rda' function in the *vegan* package for R [@oksanen2017].
+We used Principal Components Analysis (PCA) fit with the 'rda' function in the *vegan* package for \texttt{R} [@oksanen2017].
 We performed post-hoc group (location) and gradient (fire weather) analysis with the vegan 'envfit' function, stratified by year.

 **Regression analysis.---**We assessed weather and fuel effects on three fire behavior response variables: Maximum flame temperature ($^\circ$C) 15 cm above the soil surface (mean of three thermocouples), maximum soil surface temperature ($^\circ$C; single thermocouple), and rate of spread (m min$^{\text{-}1}$) through each 1 m trianglular microplot.
-Because all three response variables were best modeled with a gamma distribution, we fit generalized linear mixed-effect regression models for each response with the 'glmer' function from the *lme4* package in R [@bates2015].
+Because all three response variables were best modeled with a gamma distribution, we fit generalized linear mixed-effect regression models for each response with the 'glmer' function from the *lme4* package in \texttt{R} [@bates2015].
 Fixed effects consisted of weather and fuel variables, as described above.
 The random-effect term was constructed to account for random variance among locations, spatial non-independence within locations and nested variance within sample plots, and the effect of repeated measurements within each location.
 Due to concerns about collinearity between relative humidity and vapor pressure deficit because they are derived from the same variables, vapor pressure deficit was excluded from regression analysis for all three response variables.